Getting a Mortgage When Self-Employed

 In fact, getting a mortgage when you’re self-employed isn’t that different from getting one when you’re employed.
 You have access to the same mortgages and lenders as an employed person.
-You don’t need to take out a specific “self-employed mortgage” or “contractor mortgage” from a “self-employed mortgage lender”.
+You don’t need specialist, "self-employed mortgage lenders”.
 You just need to provide the normal mortgage lender with different information about your income so they can determine how much you can borrow.

 See How Can I Prove My Income as a Contractor? or Self-Employed Professional below for information on the documents you need to provide.

 Find out how much you could borrow with our free, self-employed and contractor mortgage calculator.

 Compare the Best Mortgages for Self-Employed People

 How Can a Mortgage Broker like John Charcol Help?

 With over 45 years of service, we've seen it all.
 We can save you money, time and make buying your property easy.

 We're Highly Recommended